 Bruxelles est une ville que j’adore.
 C’est l’endroit où l’Europe du nord rencontre l’Europe du sud, où les cultures latines se mélangent avec les traditions anglo-saxonnes et germaniques.
 Bruxelles s’affirme chaque jour davantage comme capitale de l’Europe.
 On y trouve différentes institutions européennes, mais aussi l’OTAN et beaucoup de ngo’s et entreprises internationales.
 Mais la ville accueille également des communautés du bassin méditerranéen, de l’Europe de l’Est, de l’Afrique, et de l’Amérique latine.
 Cette présence multiculturelle se reflète dans le foisonnement de langues, restaurants, festivals, et activités culturelles qui animent les différents quartiers de la ville.
 C’est une ville idéale pour connaître l’Europe!

 — Michelangelo van Meerten, Resident Director

-Chloe Peebles has an M.A in international relations from the Université Libre de Bruxelles in Brussels.
-She has been working for CIEE Brussels since August 2012, but has lived in Brussels since 2006.
+Chloe Peebles has an M.A. in international relations from the Université Libre de Bruxelles in Brussels.
+She has been working for CIEE in Brussels since August 2012, but has lived in Brussels since 2006.
 She grew up in an expat family and lived in different countries (Bulgaria, Haiti, France, USA and Spain) but fell in love with Brussels.
 She speaks French, English and Spanish fluently.
 She studied abroad in Madrid, Spain and loves to share her experience in discovering new cultures.